asylum128/razer_viper_mini_firmware_downgrader_cli/README.md

 Simple application that will allow you to downgrade an existing firmware on viper mini gaming mouse using their official firmware installers.

-The utilty puts the mouse into dev mode and allows the software to flash which version onto the device.
+The utilty puts the mouse into dev mode and allows the software to flash any version (including older versions) onto the device.

 USE AT YOUR OWN RISK!